New England New State Movement: New state agitation

 The first separatist agitation occurred during colonial times at the time of the separation of Queensland from NSW.
 While this was followed by outbreaks of agitation, these remained sporadic.
+Well-organised 'Separation Leagues' existed at both Glen Innes and Grafton in the late 1880s, but did not make progress.

 This changed in the twentieth century.
 Agitation began again at Grafton towards the end of the First World War led by Earle Page, a local doctor and later a prominent politician, rising to caretaker Prime Minister of Australia.
 This was picked up a little later by Victor Thompson, editor of the Tamworth Northern Daily Leader who launched a sustained newspaper campaign that involved papers as far south as Cessnock in the lower Hunter.
 This led to the creation of a formal movement.
 In 1922 a formal request to the Commonwealth was made by the lower house to establish a new state in northern New South Wales.
 One outcome was the 1924 Cohen Royal Commission into New States.

-The Cohen Commission ruled against to the movement and it went into decline, resurging at the start of the Great Depression.
+The Cohen Commission ruled against the movement and it went into decline, resurging at the start of the Great Depression.
 This forced another Royal Commission, the Nicholas Commission.
 While this recommended in favour, the movement was again in decline as economic conditions improved.

 Agitation started again at the end of the Second World War and this time was sustained by permanent staff.
 In 1953, 21 councils defied the state government and held unofficial referendum on the issue of a new state.
 The people voted overwhelmingly in favour of the referendum.
 In 1961 the movement launched Operation Seventh State, raising over AU£100,000.
 This allowed more staff and greater agitation.

-This acceptance of boundaries determined by the Nicholas Commission proved to be the movement's critical strategic error.
-It assumed that a state was not viable unless it was dominated by a large urban population on the English/London model.
-Yet, the evidence from similar federations like Canada and the USA revealed numerous successful "farm states", like Wyoming, Montana and the Dakotas, with comparatively small capital city populations tied to a single, essentially rural community of interest.
-This metrocentric mindset ensured that two quite distinct communities of interest were being pressured into a doomed arranged marriage.
-It was also the very antithesis of an "act of free choice" as that choice involved imposing a majority rural will over a geographically distinct urban community.
-A new state proposal based in most part on boundaries formed by those Local Councils with majorities that actually wanted the change would have acquired a critical momentum.

-Premier Robert Askin and the Cabinet believed in 1966 that a secession referendum would win, so they had the upper Hunter Region and Newcastle included within the boundaries of the proposed new state before putting it to a vote.